BlackIkeEagle/archlinux-reinstall/README.md

 ## Warning

-The disk you say to setup to will be completely formatted.
+The selected disk for installation will be completely wiped.

 ## Steps